-- Ensure that everyone from the Designated Safeguarding Governor to the Designated Safeguarding Lead and all members of the school community, have appropriate safeguards and supports in place should they choose to raise safeguarding issues, however unusual or sensitive these may be; - Cultivate an ethos within the school community where all adults feel comfortable and supported to bring safeguarding issues to the attention of the Head Teacher and/or the Designated Safeguarding Lead and are able to pose safeguarding questions with "respectful uncertainty" as part of their shared responsibility to safeguard children; - Establish and maintain an environment where children feel secure, are encouraged to talk without coercion and are listened to; - Ensure children know that if they are worried they can talk to adults in the school; - Ensure that every effort is made to establish effective working relationships with parents and colleagues from other agencies and are fully committed to the provision of Early Help; - Ensure all adults working with children are aware of the role of Cheshire West's Safeguarding Children partnership. - Include opportunities in the Personal, Social and Health Education (PSHE) & Sex and Relationship Education (SRE) curriculum for children to develop the skills they need to recognise and stay safe from abuse and to assess and manage risk (including online safety and understanding the filtering and monitoring systems and processes in place) as is appropriate to their age, stage of development and level of understanding; - Take all reasonable measures to ensure risks of harm to children's welfare are minimised; - Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with families and agencies as far as possible; - Ensure robust safeguarding arrangements are in place and embedded in the daily life and practice of the school; - Promote pupil health and safety; - Promote safe practice and challenge unsafe practice in line with procedure; - Ensure that procedures are in place to deal with allegations of abuse against staff, supply staff and volunteers: HM Government Guidance Keeping Children Safe in Education, 2023, Part 4: Allegations of abuse made against teachers and other staff (also set out within the Local Interagency Procedures) - Put in place and promote robust anti-bullying, including cyber bullying, homophobic, transphobic and hate crime strategies; - Meet the health needs of children with medical conditions; - Provide first aid; - Maximise school security; - Tackle drugs and substance misuse; - Provide support and planning for young people in custody and their resettlement back into the community;
+- Ensure that everyone from the Designated Safeguarding Governor to the Designated Safeguarding Lead and all members of the school community, have appropriate safeguards and supports in place should they choose to raise safeguarding issues, however unusual or sensitive these may be; - Cultivate an ethos within the school community where all adults feel comfortable and supported to bring safeguarding issues to the attention of the Head Teacher and/or the Designated Safeguarding Lead and are able to pose safeguarding questions with "respectful uncertainty" as part of their shared responsibility to safeguard children; - Establish and maintain an environment where children feel secure, are encouraged to talk without coercion and are listened to; - Ensure children know that if they are worried they can talk to adults in the school; - Ensure that every effort is made to establish effective working relationships with parents and colleagues from other agencies and are fully committed to the provision of Early Help in accordance with Working Together Guidance; - Alert to the need for early help for a child who is: frequently missing /goes missing from education or care; has experiences of multiple suspensions or is at risk of being permanently excluded; has a parent or carer in custody or is affected by parental offending. - Ensure all adults working with children are aware of the role of Cheshire West's Safeguarding Children partnership. - Include opportunities in the Personal, Social and Health Education (PSHE) & Sex and Relationship Education (SRE) curriculum for children to develop the skills they need to recognise and stay safe from abuse and to assess and manage risk (including online safety and understanding the filtering and monitoring systems and processes in place) as is appropriate to their age, stage of development and level of understanding; - Take all reasonable measures to ensure risks of harm to children's welfare are minimised; - Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with families and agencies as far as possible; - Ensure robust safeguarding arrangements are in place and embedded in the daily life and practice of the school; - Promote pupil health and safety; - Promote safe practice and challenge unsafe practice in line with procedure; - Ensure that procedures are in place to deal with allegations of abuse against staff, supply staff and volunteers: HM Government Guidance Keeping Children Safe in Education, 2024, Part 4: Allegations of abuse made against teachers and other staff (also set out within the Local Interagency Procedures) - Put in place and promote robust anti-bullying, including cyber bullying, homophobic, transphobic and hate crime strategies; - Meet the health needs of children with medical conditions: - Provide first aid; - Maximise school security:

-• Work with all agencies with regard to missing children, anti-social behaviour/gang activity, child sexual exploitation, radicalisation and extremism, and violence/knife crime in the community.
+- Tackle drugs and substance misuse; - Provide support and planning for young people in custody and their resettlement back into the community; - Work with all agencies with regard to missing children, anti-social behaviour/gang activity, child sexual exploitation, radicalisation and extremism, and violence/knife crime in the community.